HowDoIGitHelp/CMSC23MDNotes/mdNotes/logic_programming/logic_programming_basics.md

 \end{aligned}
 $$

-This leads us to a contradiction, this proving that $z(a)$ is consistent with the knowledge base.
+This leads us to a contradiction, thus proving that $z(a)$ is consistent with the knowledge base.
 The rules of inference we applied also provide us with the context that $z(a)$ is consistent specifically on the universal instantiation $X = a$.